 The FOI Act provides a general right of access that can be exercised by any person, regardless of their motive or purpose for seeking access to a document.
 However, the reasons why an applicant seeks access to a document is a relevant consideration in determining whether disclosure would be unreasonable under section 33(1).8

-The Applicant provided a detailed submission to OVIC setting out their interest in obtaining access to the requested document.
+The Applicant did not provide a submission to OVIC setting out their interest in obtaining access to the requested documents.